davy7125/polyphone/en/manual/soundfont-editor/tree.md

 This section lists all presets contained in the soundfont, a preset being a final elements made of instruments and that are accessible outside the soundfont.
 Presets contain links to instruments called “divisions”, displayed as a list below each preset.
-A click on a preset or on one of its divisions shows the [preset editor](manual/soundfont-editor/editing-pages/preset-editor.md).
+Selecting a preset or one of its divisions shows the [preset editor](manual/soundfont-editor/editing-pages/preset-editor.md).
 A click on the header :guilabel:`Presets` displays the [configuration summary](manual/soundfont-editor/configuration-summaries.md#doc_preset) of all presets.